 See also the pages on Bats and Birds.

 Not all areas that are important for wildlife are legally protected.
-Local authorities and/or wildlife trusts have developed criteria to select sites that are important for local biodiversity.
-Once sites are identified, we give information and advice to landowners to help with wildlife-friendly management.
+Local authorities and/or wildlife trusts across Wales have developed criteria to select sites that are important for local biodiversity.
+Once sites are identified, information and advice is provided to landowners to help with wildlife-friendly management.

-In Powys, we’ve set up a network of Wildlife Sites (WS) with landowners to preserve remaining semi-natural habitats.
-The County Council also manages a network of over a hundred Road Verge Nature Reserves, selected and managed to conserve their botanical interest.
-More information about the RVNR network can be found on the Powys Biodiversity Partnership pages.
+In Powys, a network of Wildlife Sites (WS) has been set up to preserve remaining semi-natural habitats.
+The three Powys Wildlife Trusts survey the sites and provide management advice to landowners.
+The County Council manages a network of over a hundred Road Verge Nature Reserves, selected and managed to conserve their botanical interest.
+More information about the RVNR network can be found on the Powys Nature Partnership pages.